Skip to main content

 resp, err := s.Do(ctx, req)

 DoWithBody takes the body separately as an io.Reader.
-Reach for it when you're streaming an upload and don't want to buffer the body upfront.
+Use it for streaming uploads where buffering the body upfront isn't an option.

 Streaming responses